Swiss Institute for Experimental Cancer Research (M.D.)

-My research interest is in genomics.
-The rapid progress of genomics science in recent years has made revolutionary impact on biology and medicine studies.
-Analyzing life process at genome level provides systems information to understand the basis of physiology, and to study diseases.
-In the past years, I have been working on multiple genomics topics, as exemplified by the followings:
+My study is in genomics.
+The rapid progress of genome science in recent years has made revolutionary impact on biology and medicine.
+Analyzing life process at the genome level provides systems information to understand the biological basis of physiology and diseases.
+I have worked on multiple genomics topics as exemplified by the followings:

-Gene expression reflects biological activities of the genome under physiological or pathological conditions.
-In the past years, we used SAGE (serial analysis of gene expression)-based approach to study transcriptome extensively, covering the area of annotating the transcribed regions in the human, Drosophila and rice genomes, gene expression in human hematopoiesis including stem/progenitor cells, pre-B cells, pre-T cells, myeloid progenitors, NK progenitors, erythroid progenitors, abnormal gene expression in myeloid cells in acute myeloid leukemia, and fusion genes in normal-karyotype acute myeloid leukemia.
+Gene expression reflects biological activities of the genome under physiological and pathological conditions.
+We studied transcriptome in the areas of annotating the transcribed regions in the genomes of human, Drosophila and rice, normal gene expression in early hematopoiesis including stem/progenitor cells, pre-B cells, pre-T cells, myeloid progenitors, NK progenitors, erythroid progenitors, abnormal gene expression in myeloid cells in acute myeloid leukemia, and fusion genes in normal-karyotype acute myeloid leukemia.
 We are performing genome-scale promoter mapping analysis to identify the altered gene expression regulation in multiple diseases.

-My study has been supported by grants from the National Human Genome Research Institute, National Cancer Institute of National Institute of Health, the Department of Defense, and multiple private foundations.
+My study has been supported by grants from the National Human Genome Research Institute and National Cancer Institute of National Institute of Health, the Department of Defense, and multiple foundations.